 Obligation to file a corporate tax return

-The basic rule is that all Norwegian companies and foreign enterprises conducting business activities in Norway are subject to Norwegian corporate tax and are obliged to file a corporate tax return.
+The basic rule is that all Norwegian companies and foreign enterprises conducting business activities in Norway are subject to Norwegian corporate tax according to domestic Norwegian tax law.
+Thus, they are obliged to file a corporate tax return.

-Note that the obligation to file a tax return also includes the obligation to provide mandatory attachments to the tax return.
+Note that the duty to file a tax return also includes the obligation to provide mandatory attachments to the tax return.

 Also read: Remember to file the extracts of accounts

-If the tax return is not delivered by the deadline, the tax office can impose a continuous daily penalty for each day the tax return is not delivered.
+Thereafter, a penalty fine will be imposed for each day the tax return is not delivered.
 The same applies when there are obvious errors in the information provided in the tax return.

 Application for extended filing deadline